geopolitis/GPT-playground/README.md

 OPENAI_MODEL_NAME =
 ```

-5. Save your PDF files in the directory specified by `DOCUMENT_STORE_DIRECTORY`.
+5. Save your PDF files tha you wantto discuss with your GPT in the directory specified by `DOCUMENT_STORE_DIRECTORY`.

 6. Run the script and enter your query when prompted.

 ## Usage

 1. Make sure you have files in the `DOCUMENT_STORE_DIRECTORY`
 2. Run the script using `python pdf_and_webpage_search.py`.
+3. For Flask run `flask -A Flask_pdf_webpages_search.py run`
-3. Ender website when prompted
+4. Ender website when prompted from CLI or http://127.0.0.1:5000
-4. Enter your query when prompted.
+5. Enter your query when prompted.
-5. The script will return the answer to your question based on the most relevant documents found in the specified directory.
+6. The script will return the answer to your question based on the most relevant documents found in the specified directory.

 ## Notes